 UTS will continue to update students about impacts on their studies and about the COVID-19 situation in Australia more broadly through your UTS student email and on social media.

-No face-to-face teaching from Monday 23 March: Face-to-face teaching will be suspended for the majority of Semester 1 2020 units from Monday March 23rd onwards.
+No face-to-face teaching since Monday 23 March: Face-to-face teaching will be suspended for the majority of Semester 1 2020 units from Monday March 23rd onwards.
 All teaching and learning (including exams) will be delivered online.
 The only exception is for a handful of workshop-based units, which are expected to continue face-to-face teaching with social distancing and health precautions in place.

-Enrollment variations and withdrawing from units: Sydney recommends that before students make any decisions, regarding potential variations to their enrollment (including withdrawal from units), they check their USYD Canvas portal and USYD student email (particularly between now and March 23rd) for confirmation of any updates to teaching arrangements in place for their specific units.
+Enrollment variations and withdrawing from units: Sydney recommends that before students make any decisions, regarding potential variations to their enrollment (including withdrawal from units), they check their USYD Canvas portal and USYD student email for confirmation of any updates to teaching arrangements in place for their specific units.
 If students have decided to return home, and are enrolled in a unit that is not moving to be delivered entirely online (or is deferring their lab/studio to later in the semester), they will need to withdraw from the unit no later than the census date, Tuesday March 31st 2020 (Sydney time) to avoid academic and financial penalty.
 Students should contact their Sydney Abroad Adviser via email with any questions regarding enrollment variation requests.

 Please note that where a currently-enrolled student decides to completely withdraw from Semester 1 2020, they will need to put their intent to completely withdraw from the program in writing (via email) to their adviser (Kristin Johnson for Semester or Priya Sivaraj for Spring Friendly).
 USYD cannot discontinue an enrollment or cancel an eCoE for a currently enrolled student on the basis of correspondence from anyone other than the student themselves.